Frequently Asked Questions

 The best way to watch the launches is to come to the location of the pilot briefing, wait for the pilots to adjourn and then follow them to whichever launch spot they choose.
 Here’s what you need to know:

-- Friday’s pilot briefing is at Maude Cobb Convention Center at 6am.
+- Pilot briefings will be at Maude Cobb Convention Center at 6 a.m.

 - You won't be allowed inside the briefing, but that's ok, you can visit with the balloon crews as you wait.